ajdecon/module2pkg/README.md

 Requirements
 ------------

-* There must be a 'modulecmd' tool which can be used to query available modules.
+* environment-modules must be installed (currently doesn't work with Lmod)
 * The [fpm](https://github.com/jordansissel/fpm) tool must be available to build the OS packages.